KiltedCode/khandaria-campaign/sessions/README.md

 ### The Battle on the Plains

 The Qublan army is on the move, slowly approaching the city.
 Can a new group of heroes learn to operate together?
-Can they help Halbir and the Paladins strike a blow at the heart of the army?
+Can they help `Halbir` and the Paladins strike a blow at the heart of the army?
 Can they survive?

+---

 # Session Notes